Major Streaming Platforms Announce March Lineups

 Scarpetta (March 11)

-Nicole Kidman stars as Dr. Kay Scarpetta, the medical examiner from Patricia Cornwell's novel series.
-The plot involves a new series of murders linked to an earlier case from Scarpetta's career, with Rosy McEwen portraying a younger Kay.
-Simon Baker, Bobby Cannavale, and Jamie Lee Curtis are also part of the cast.
+Nicole Kidman takes on the role of Dr. Kay Scarpetta, the renowned medical examiner from Patricia Cornwell's novel series.
+The plot centers on a new series of murders linked to an earlier case from Scarpetta's past, with Rosy McEwen portraying a younger Kay.
+The impressive cast also includes Simon Baker, Bobby Cannavale, and Jamie Lee Curtis.
 Elizabeth Sarnoff created the series.

 Deadloch (March 20)

-The second season of the blackly comic murder-mystery returns, with the setting shifting from Tasmania to the Northern Territory.
+The second season of this blackly comic murder-mystery is back, moving its setting from Tasmania to the Northern Territory.
 Kate Box and Madeleine Sami reprise their roles as police investigators Dulcie Collins and Eddie Redcliffe.
-Luke Hemsworth also joins the cast as an animal park operator.
+Luke Hemsworth joins the cast as an animal park operator.

 Stan Releases